-☐ As at 31 March 2024, 35 LGFA member councils and 1 CCO have external credit ratings (A+ to AA+ range). ☐ LGFA undertakes detailed credit analysis of each council when they apply to join LGFA (and on an ongoing basis). ☐ A council default becomes a timing issue for LGFA: > LGFA lending secured against rates revenue under Debenture Trust Deed; > unlikely to be other material claimants on rates revenue given LGFA is the dominant lender to councils; > Council's Debenture Trustee appoints receiver and a special rate (property tax) levied on all properties in the council region to meet secured obligations when due; and rates (property taxes) unavoidable and first ranking claim over property. ■ Sources of LGFA liquidity and additional capital NZ\$1.5 billion liquidity facility from NZ Government Liquid Assets Portfolio Issuance of additional LGFA Bills and Bonds Conversion of Borrower Notes into equity Uncalled capital of NZ\$20 million ☐ Beneficiaries of the council guarantee (including LGFA bondholders) can also call upon the guarantee from councils in prescribed circumstances. ☐ Central Government does not guarantee obligations of either LGFA or council members.
+☐ As at 31 December 2023, 34 LGFA member councils and 1 CCO have external credit ratings (A+ to AA+ range). ☐ LGFA undertakes detailed credit analysis of each council when they apply to join LGFA (and ongoing) - not every council has been accepted as a member. ☐ A council default becomes a timing issue for LGFA: > LGFA lending secured against rates revenue under Debenture Trust Deed; > unlikely to be other material claimants on rates revenue given LGFA is the dominant lender to councils; > Council's Debenture Trustee appoints receiver and a special rate (property tax) levied on all properties in the council region to meet secured obligations when due; and rates (property taxes) unavoidable and first ranking claim over property. ☐ Sources of LGFA liquidity and additional capital NZ\$1.5 billion liquidity facility from NZ Government Liquid Assets Portfolio Issuance of additional LGFA Bills and Bonds Conversion of Borrower Notes into equity Uncalled capital of NZ\$20 million ☐ Beneficiaries of the council guarantee (including LGFA bondholders) can also call upon the guarantee from councils in prescribed circumstances. ☐ Central Government does not guarantee obligations of either LGFA or council members.